-- Every time you remove the battery from your camera, you should connect it to your smartphone or tablet to make sure that it has the correct date
+- Every time you remove the battery from your camera, you should connect the camera to your smartphone or tablet to make sure that it has the correct date.

 - While the camera is recording, the indicator light will be flashing.
-Keep an eye out for that flashing light so you can notice if the camera stops recording for any reason (e.g. out of battery)
+Keep an eye out for the flashing light while recording to be aware of any camera mishaps (e.g. out of battery).

 - Make sure that the camera is set to "Video" and that video mode is set to "Standard".
-Please DO NOT use "Bullet Time" mode.
+DO NOT use the "Bullet Time" mode.

 Camera Mounting Methods

 There are several ways to use 360 cameras in construction sites to take videos.
 They can be attached to selfie sticks, mono-pods, hardhats, or even handheld.
-Generally you want to always do the following:
+Do the following every time:

 - Keep the camera above your head: This is important to avoid obscuring large portions of the video with your body or hardhat.

-- Maintain camera direction: We don't want the camera to rotate left and right.
-If you have a stabilizer, you can set it to cancel any rotation you do and it can keep the camera looking in the same direction regardless of any turn you make to the left or right.
-On the other hand, if you do not have a stabilizer, it is highly recommended to slow down whenever you are turning left or right.
+- Maintain camera direction: Don't rotate the camera left and right while walking.
+If you have a stabilizer, you can set it to cancel any rotation and it can keep the camera looking in the same direction regardless of the turns you make.
+If you do not have a stabilizer, slow down whenever you make turns.

 Mounting the camera on a hardhat

-360 cameras can also be mounted directly on a hardhat, using a standard go pro mount in addition to an adapter, as shown in the picture below.
-This could be more convenient than using a selfie stick, but it has it's own requirements.
-For example, you need to keep your head steady at all times.
-Any sudden head movements or shakes will cause blurry videos.
-If you want to look left of right, try to do it slowly to avoid causing any blurry frames in your video.
+360 cameras can also be mounted directly on a hardhat, using a standard GoPro mount in addition to an adapter, as shown in the picture below.
+This could be more convenient than using a selfie stick, but it has its own limitations.
+You must keep your head steady at all times, as any sudden head movements or shakes will cause blurry videos.
+If you want to look left or right, do so slowly to avoid creating blurry frames in your video.

 For small and short duration captures, users can also hold the camera directly with their hands.
-It is highly recommended to hold the camera above your head during the capture.
-This might cause arm fatigue very quickly.
+Again, it is highly recommended to hold the camera above your head during the capture.

 Planning Capture Path